bgur123/2p-ROI-Selector/README.md

-# GUI for ROI selection ## Under development by Burak Gür
+# GUI for ROI selection - Under development by Burak Gür
 This is a Graphical User Interface (GUI) for selecting Regions of Interest (ROI) within the 2-photon images.

-# Includes a setup function for storing necessary folder paths
+## Includes a setup function for storing necessary folder paths
 setupGUI.m

-# All needed functions are included in the folder
+## All needed functions are included in the folder

-# The script started in Summer 2017 and its functions include:
+## Functions include:
 -Manual selection of ROIs
 -Manual or automatic numbering of ROIs
 -Manual numbering of layers based on visual inspection